top of page

 FREQUENTLY ASKED QUESTIONS

-I’ve compiled a list of the most frequent questions that I have received over my career.
-It’s normal and encouraged for couples to ask many questions when choosing to work with a Licensed Psychologist.
-Here are some answers to the questions I receive the most.
+Below is a list of frequently asked questions regarding couples therapy.
+It is normal and encouraged to ask many questions when choosing to work with a couples therapist.
 If you can’t find what you are looking for, please get in touch.

-WHO ARE YOU, AND WHAT ARE YOUR CREDENTIALS?
+WHO IS DR. WILDEY, AND WHAT ARE HER CREDENTIALS?

-I am a licensed clinical psychologist and a professor in the psychology department at Grand Valley State University.
-I specialize in couples therapy working with relationships of all types.
-My research at Grand Valley State University is focused on understanding factors that bring people together in relationships and factors that contribute to distress in relationships.
-You can learn more about me and my training here.
+Dr. Wildey is a licensed clinical psychologist and a professor in the psychology department at Grand Valley State University.
+She has over a decade of clinical experience after her graduate training specializing in couples therapy and working with relationships of all types.
+Dr. Wildey is licensed in the state of Michigan (License #6301015706) and can work with couples across the state of Michigan.
+You can learn more about Dr. Wildey here.

 WHAT IS COUPLES THERAPY?